betajippity/Nuparu/README.md

     * Fedora 34 libraries require GCC 11.2.x on x86-64 and are in lib/linux-gcc11
     * Fedora 34 libraries require GCC 11.2.x on ARM arm64 and are in lib/linux-arm
     * RHEL libraries require GCC 10.2.x and are in lib/linux-gcc10
-* Things with CUDA support are built using CUDA 11.4
+* Things with CUDA support are built using CUDA 11.4, except on L4T, in which case CUDA 10.2 is used
 * Licenses for each library are included either in each library's include/ directory, or in source files directly.